phillwatson/one-stop/events-lib/README.md

 event classes may share the same Topic.
 For example; the `USER` topic includes the event classes `UserCreated`, `UserUpdated` and `UserDelete`.

+### Topic Groups
+EventConsumers can also indicate the consumer group they belong to.
+Events will be sent to all consumer groups.
+Within a consumer group, events of the same topic will be distributed to those topic consumers within that group.
+With only one consumer receiving a given event instance.
+If an event is retried (see later), it may be allocated to another consumer in the group.

+By default, the consumer group is taken from the configuration property "kafka.group.id", or the application/service name if that property is not defined.

+By specifying an explicit consumer group, consumers across service boundaries can share messages from the same topic(s).

 ### Consumers
-To consume (listen to) events, a class implements the interface `com.hillayes.events.consumer.EventConsumer` and specify the topic(s) they want to consume using the annotation  `@TopicConsumer`.
+To consume (listen to) events, a class implements the interface `com.hillayes.events.consumer.EventConsumer` and specifies the topic(s) to be consumed using the annotation  `@TopicConsumer`.
 For example;
 ```
 @TopicConsumer(Topic.USER)
 public class UserEventConsumer implements EventConsumer {